HARDWOOD FLOORS & FLOORING

 Use the vacuum cleaner, ideally with a soft brush attachment - not a beater bar.
 Your hardwood floors shouldn't take a beating with every cleaning, and over time, that constant pressure will cause the finish and shine to wear out.
 This gentle attachment allows you to lift dirt more frequently so you won't need water later on.

-Limiting the amount of water you use to clean is not the only way to protect hardwood flooring.
+Limiting the amount of water you use to clean is not the only way to Protect Hardwood Flooring.
 Real Simple suggests homeowners can limit moisture by using a dehumidifier.
 Keeping the home within a healthy 30- to 50-percent relative humidity level throughout the year reduces the possibility of the wood buckling or gapping.

 With just a few strategies to tackle the task of cleaning hardwood floors, you can put your bucket and wet mop away for a while.
 If you notice your floors in need of a spot clean, however, use a small amount of Murphy® Oil Soap on a damp rag.
 Every so often, mix the cleaning solution with water and mop the floors right where it's needed.
-Just be sure to wring your tools out before applying it to the desired area.
+Just be sure to

 This article was brought to you by Colgate-Palmolive Company, the makers of Murphy® Oil Soap.
 The views and opinions expressed by the author do not reflect the position of the Colgate-Palmolive Company.